-Nott and Associates are committed to designing and building
+Nott and Associates is committed to designing and building

-As members of the United States Green Building Council we are constantly updated as to the newest building techniques and technologies.
+As members of the United States Green Building Council we are constantly learning about the newest building techniques and technologies.
 We work with our suppliers, subcontractors and our clients to build the most efficient and comfortable homes while keeping aware of cost and maintenance.

 Nott and Associates is also registered with the Environmental Protection Agency as a Lead-Safe Certified Firm.
 As of April of 2010 only trained and certified contractors can work on homes built before 1978 when lead paint was completely banned from residential use.

 Simple and cost effective ways to green your house.

 ‘Greening’ your house is an ambiguous term.
 There are many strategies to make your home more comfortable and energy efficient while lessening your impact on our natural resources and saving you money on your energy bills.
 Not all strategies work for every house.

 An easy place to start is to install a water filter at your kitchen sink.
 Water filters decrease the need for all those plastic water bottles that end up in the landfills.
 Water filters also save the energy that it takes to process and transport that purified water to you.
 Drinking out of a filter vs. buying all those bottles saves you space in your refrigerator, your cabinets, your trash cans and saves you hundreds of dollars over the lifespan of the filter.
 A good filter will cost you about two hundred dollars a year.

 Window tinting or shading of the house is another easy thing to do.
 Simple tinting of windows that are exposed to the sun much of the day can be a low cost way of keeping your home cool.
 Window tints also protect furniture and floors from sun damage.
 Expect to pay about a little over a hundred and fifty dollars a window to have a professional do it for you.